| Safe Haskell | Safe-Inferred |

 Implementation of an optimizer consists of defining an ADT describing

-the optimizer state and a step
+the optimizer state and a step function that implements a single step

 perturbation given the learning rate, loss gradients, current